oferei/sublime-unity-completions/README.md

 ## Usage

 Simply start typing any Unity term or press Ctrl+Space.
-After auto-completing a function name use Tab to easily iterate through the parameters.
+You don't have to be accurate - a few consonants may be enough, preferably in the right order.

 For example, type in <code>gbjact</code> and you will instantly be offered completions with these letters:

 ![gbjact](http://oferei.github.io/sublime-unity-completions/complete-gbjact.png)

-Notice the type on the right side.
-Function types include parameter names.
+Notice the type on the right side:
+_[var]_ for variables, _[class]_ for classes or parentheses with parameter names for functions.

 Another example.
 Type in <code>pscast</code> and you will be offered: